 Soulbrain MI (Soulbrain), formerly TSC Michigan, Inc., is located at 47050 Five Mile Road, Northville, Michigan.
-The 130,000 square foot (ft) facility is located on a 14 acre parcel.
+The 130,000 square foot (ft2) facility is located on a 14 acre parcel.
 The boundaries of the facility are as follows.
-To the west is a former correctional facility.
+To the west is a former correctional facility (currently under redevelopment).
 To the south and east are industrial and commercial businesses.
 Residential areas are located approximately 0.4 miles to the north.

-Hours of operation at the facility are 8 AM to 5 PM, Monday through Friday.
-Soulbrain currently has fifteen employees.
+Hours of operation at the facility are 7 AM to 5 PM, Monday through Friday.
+Soulbrain currently has sixteen employees.

-Facility emissions are regulated under Permit to Install (PTI) 167-10B.
-In addition the facility is subject to Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (40 Code of Federal Regulations [CFR] Part 60, Subpart IIII).
+Facility emissions are regulated under Permit to Install (PTI) 167-10F.
+In addition, the facility is subject to Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (40 Code of Federal Regulations [CFR] Part 60, Subpart IIII).